Musicalink/epitech-clion-2018/README.md

 exactly 19 line breaks = 20 lines.
 - When including the first include in a file, check that CLion didnt put the include before the Epitech Header.

-# Old Installation

-**Code Style**<br />
-*file -> settings -> code style -> manage... -> import*
-- Import "Epitech_C_old.xml"

-**Epitech Header**<br />
-*file -> settings -> code style -> File and Code Templates -> Includes*
-- Add an include for c/h Extension and paste the content of Header_Template_old.txt in it.
-- Replace 'nom' and 'prenom' with yours.

-# Old Known problem:
-- When reformating the file, variable and function aren't aligned together, you have to do it manually.
-- The header is semi-hard coded since there isn't a "PATH" variable and the last modified field isn't updated. (but it shouldn't affect the norm)
-- When creating a new project, the default main generated doesn't have the epitech header, you have to copy paste it manually.
-- Be carefull when declaring a variable and a function, Clion automatically put a space instead of a tab, you have to fix it manually.